numpy/numpy/doc/neps/nep-0030-duck-array-protocol.rst

 seen below.
 The example here was chosen not only to demonstrate the usage of the ``duckarray`` function, but also to demonstrate its dependency on the NumPy API, demonstrated by checks on the array's ``shape`` attribute.
-Note that the example is merely a simplified version of NumPy's actualy implementation of ``stack`` working on the first axis, and it is assumed that Dask has implemented the ``__duckarray__`` method.
+Note that the example is merely a simplified version of NumPy's actually implementation of ``stack`` working on the first axis, and it is assumed that Dask has implemented the ``__duckarray__`` method.